Samler-Lee/registry-proxy/README_en.md

 ## ⚙️ Configuration

 A `config.toml` file is provided in the project root directory, which serves as the default configuration file for this project.
 You can also obtain it by directly running `registry-proxy serve`.

+### proxy.coverAll

+Whether to enable full-path proxy.
+When enabled, you can use it to proxy push operations and other related APIs.
+Reference: [HTTP API V2](https://distribution.github.io/distribution/spec/api/)

+**Note: If you need to proxy push operations, the upstream addresses in `proxy.binding` must be official registry addresses**

+Default value: `false`

 ### proxy.binding